ChrisHeiden/Tangible_Interfaces_Project/pureData/README.md

 A nice feature of Hairless is that it has a logging window where you can see the MIDI messages that are being sent.

 If you have this software running while you are updating the Arduino code you might encounter a problem as Hairless has taken control of the serial port and won't allow the IDE to upload a new sketch.
-Close LoopMIDI and Hairless and try again.
-Then restart.
+Close Hairless and try to upload your sketch again.
+Then restart Hairless.